Tag Archives: NVLD

 NVLD

-Neurodiversity is a concept that recognizes neurological differences as natural variations in human beings rather than as deficits or disorders.
-This concept encompasses a range of neurological differences, such as autism, NVLD, ADHD, dyslexia, and Tourette syndrome, among others.
+Neurodiversity celebrates neurological differences, framing them as natural variations rather than deficits or disorders.
+It encompasses various conditions, including autism, NVLD, ADHD, dyslexia, and Tourette syndrome.

-Recognizing neurodiversity as a natural aspect of the human experience and challenging discriminatory attitudes and behaviors can help create a more inclusive society that values and supports the contributions of all individuals regardless of their neurological characteristics.
+Linda emphasized the importance of recognizing neurodiversity as a natural aspect of the human experience.
+Challenging discriminatory attitudes and behaviors is vital in fostering a more inclusive society that appreciates the contributions of all individuals, regardless of their neurological characteristics.

 Follow Linda Karanzalis through her social media accounts: